denoland/deno/cli/tests/tls/README.md

-This certificates will expire on Sept, 27th, 2118
+The certificates in this dir expire on Sept, 27th, 2118

 Certificates generated using original instructions from this gist: https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8